wallarm/product-documentation/docs/latest/installation/on-premise.md

 * Debian 10.x, 11.x, 12.x
 * Red Hat Enterprise Linux 8

+**System requirements**

+The server should be dedicated as a standalone unit.
+Allocating dedicated power is advisable.
+Resource requirements vary based on the expected incoming traffic load.

+For less than 1 billion requests per month:

+* 16+ cores
+* 48 GB+ memory
+* 300 GB of SSD root storage (HDDs are inadequate due to their slow performance; NVMe is acceptable but not necessary).
+Ensure that the server configuration includes only the default operating system mounts to the root directory and, optionally, the boot directory (`/boot`).
+Avoid setting up any additional disk volumes or storage partitions.
+* Additional 100 GB of storage for every 100 million requests per month, to accommodate data for 1 year

+For more than 1 billion requests per month:

+* 32+ cores
+* 80 GB+ memory (120 GB recommended)
+* 500 GB of SSD root storage (HDDs are inadequate due to their slow performance; NVMe is acceptable but not necessary).
+Ensure that the server configuration includes only the default operating system mounts to the root directory and, optionally, the boot directory (`/boot`).
+Avoid setting up any additional disk volumes or storage partitions.
+* Additional 100 GB of storage for every 100 million requests per month, to accommodate data for 1 year

+**Network requirements**

+* Allowed outgoing connections to `https://onprem.wallarm.com` with 80 and 443 ports for downloading the license key and the installation/upgrade packages.
+This domain operates from a static IP address and the DNS must also resolve it.
+* A 3-5 level DNS wildcard record configured for the instance, e.g. `*.wallarm.companyname.tld`.
+Ensure that the instance is accessible via these DNS resolutions from any Wallarm filtering node and any client that needs to have this access (probably, you will want to hide it for access only from your VPN, do so then or maybe you will want to have it accessible from any browser and any IP address outside, configure it as you need to)
+* A valid SSL/TLS wildcard certificate (and key) issued from either a trusted or an internal CA. All filtering node instances and browsers must recognize this SSL/TLS certificate/key pair as trusted.

 **Software dependencies**

 Begin with a clean operating system installation featuring only essential software.
 The deployment process will subsequently install any additional packages (including containerd, Kubernetes, etc).
 Ensure that the following conditions are met: